fhiso/legacy-format/data-model.md

 -   GEDCOM is asserting that CREM is an improper method of disposal.
 -   Anything "proper" is BURI, and anything fire-based is CREM; thus
     -   a proper disposal by fire is both a BURI and a CREM
-    -   being burned at the stake or dying in a house file is CREM but not BURI
+    -   being burned at the stake or dying in a house fire is CREM but not BURI

 I'd like to adjust wording to be less ambiguous, but it may be too late to do so...
 {/}